WHAT IS AYURVEDA? | HISTORY, PRINCIPLES, DOSHAS, FAQS

 • Practice Meditation and Pranayama

-• Moderate exercise, not excessive, like walk and yoga is good
+• Moderate exercise, not excessive, like walking and yoga is good

 • Abhyanga or self-massage with sesame oil